neuro-ml/thunder/docs/callbacks/metric_monitor.md

 Metrics are assumed to be received as tuple `(X, Y)`, where **X** - batch of predictions, **Y** - batch of targets.
 Further process of computation depends on whether `Group` or `Single` metrics are used.
-Also, there is no difference for MetricLogger between `(X, Y)` and `((X,), (Y,))`.
+Also, there is no difference for MetricMonitor between `(X, Y)` and `((X,), (Y,))`.
 If your model has multiple outputs or requires multiple targets (e.g. neural network with 2 heads.), the output is expected to be